xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 NEW-OPS-REQ-SCALE:
 : Consider approaches for YANG models to scale.

-## Translation and Mapping Between Service/Network and Device Models
+## Translation and Mapping Between Service/Network and Device Models {#sec-map}

-Navigating among multiple levels of the hierarchy (service, network, device) relies currenlty on proprietary solutions to graft and tanslate between two layers.
+Navigating among multiple levels of the hierarchy (service, network, device) relies currently on proprietary solutions to graft and translate between two layers.
 There is no programmatic approach to ensure lossless mappings.

 NEW-OPS-REQ-LOSSLESS:
 : Consider programmatic approaches to ensure lossless mappings between service/network/device data models.

-## (In)Consistent Data Structures in Network Protocols for Data Export
+## (In)Consistent Data Structures in Network Protocols for Data Export {#sec-con}

 Network Telemetry, as described in {{?RFC9232}}, involve a set of protocols.
 Due to the different requirements, one Network Telemetry protocol doesn't address all needs.
 This is mainly due to the nature of the subscribed data.
 BGP Monitoring Protocol (BMP) {{?RFC7854}} adds monitoring and tracing capabilities natively to the BGP process to minimize the processing overhead.
 While IPFIX {{?RFC7011}}{{?RFC7012}} can be applied according to {{?RFC5472}} to gain visibility into the data and forwarding planes, due to the amount of data, sampling as defined in {{?RFC5476}} and applied to IPFIX in {{?RFC5477}} and aggregation as defined in {{?RFC7015}} for IPFIX is needed to reduce the amount of exposed data.
 While YANG-Push focuses on exposing already YANG modelled data, which eases the correlation among network configuration and operational data.